 Software

 I believe that scientific progress depends on more than individual results.
 It requires tools, data, and workflows that are easily Findable, Accessible, and Reusable.
 By packaging tools, documenting them, and releasing them under open-source licenses, researchers lower barriers for collaboration and reproducibility.
 This is the philosophy behind the FAIR principles (GO FAIR), ensuring that scientific outputs are Findable, Accessible, Interoperable, and Reusable.
-Organizations such as the Software Sustainability Institute and initiatives like rOpenSci highlight how packaging and sharing code responsibly accelerates discovery across disciplines.
-These projects represent my commitment to FAIR principles.
+See Software Sustainability Institute and rOpenSci for more.

 R